Skarżysko-Kamienna: From 1945 to present

 Meanwhile, in 1948 the leading HASAG managers were tried in Leipzig in the Soviet occupation zone in Germany.
 Of the 25 tried, 4 were sentenced to death, 2 to life in prison, and 18 to terms between one and five years.

+In 1954, city limits were expanded by including Borki, Bzinek, Milica and Rejów as new districts.
 In 1969, The White Eagle Museum was established.
-In 1984, town limits were expanded by including the neighboring settlements of Łyżwy and Nowy Młyn as new districts.
+In 1984, city limits were expanded by including the neighboring settlements of Łyżwy and Nowy Młyn as new districts.
 In 1999, Skarżysko County was established as a result of the Local Government Reorganization Act (1998).